hashier/hashier.github.io/homepage/content/posts/til-mac-in-place-sed.md

 aliases:
 ---

-TIL how to use in-place sed on mac.
+TIL how to use in-place sed on Mac.

 <!--more-->